 A thulium laser then sends energy down through the needles into the discs.
 The laser energy can turn off pain nerves, close blood vessels delivering compounds causing inflammation in the annulus, and char the annulus.
 This reduces pain and can shrink the bulging or herniated disc.
 The final step is to inject antibiotics into the discs that have been treated.

 The lumbar spine is the area where most back pain originates.
 It encompasses the lower spine down to where it connects into the hip.
 The vertebrae are numbers L1-L5.
 Pain caused by disc herniation in the lumbar spine shows in lower back pain, hip pain, sciatica in the legs, and weakness or tingling in the legs.

 Because these procedures do not involve incisions or the removal of bone, they have very low risk.
 There is the possibility of damage to the spinal discs beyond the pain receptors, but this is rare.
-Dr. Watson has been performing these laser spine procedures for 12 years and has found them very effective for treating chronic neck and back pain in his patients.
+Dr. Watson has been performing these laser spine procedures for 12 years in the state of Florida and has found them very effective for treating chronic neck and back pain in his patients.
 He will discuss any possible risks during your consultation.

 To prepare for this procedure, you’ll need to stop taking any herbal supplements, aspirin, and anti-inflammatory drugs the day before your session.
 Other than that, there are no restrictions.

 WHAT IS RECOVERY LIKE AFTER THESE MINIMALLY INVASIVE SPINE PROCEDURES?